To say that technology has permeated almost every part of our daily lives is almost a truism.

 Source: Archbee

-Writers can use Archbee for every step of creating a technical document, from writing the text and enriching it with visuals to organizing it into categories and collaborating with the rest of the team.
+Archbee supports writers through every stage of technical document creation—from drafting the text and enhancing it with visuals to organizing it into categories and collaborating with the rest of the team.

 That way, if you hire a technical writer, you can provide them with a tool that will allow them to do their best work.